 On April 12, RFE/RL's Daud Khattak participated in a discussion on the topic "What’s Next for Afghanistan-Pakistan Relations?" at the Woodrow Wilson International Center for Scholars in Washington.

-On April 11, RFE/RL's Noah Tucker will speak at the Center for Strategic and International Studies, on the topic "Uzbekistan After Karimov: An Update."
+On April 11, RFE/RL's Noah Tucker spoke at the Center for Strategic and International Studies, on the topic "Uzbekistan After Karimov: An Update."

 Tucker participated in a George Washington University Central Asia Program workshop on "Islamic Education and Knowledge Transmission in Central Asia" on April 10.

 RFE/RL's Daud Khattak published an analysis in The Diplomat on "The New Cold War Politics in Afghanistan."

 Newsweek quoted RFE/RL's Brian Whitmore, the author of "The Power Vertical" blog, in an article, "Why Russia's Reaction to Terror is All About Strengthening Putin's Power."

 On April 9, a Washington Post editorial on violence against gays in Chechnya cited a 2006 RFE/RL Russian Service interview with Russian journalist Anna Politkovskaya (her last before she was assassinated), and links to RFE/RL reporting.